facebook/react/docs/cookbook/09-componentWillReceiveProps-not-triggered-after-mounting.md

 next: props-in-getInitialSate-as-anti-pattern.html
 ---

-### Problem
 `componentWillReceiveProps` isn't triggered after the node is put on scene.

-### Solution
 This is by design.
 Check out [other lifecycle methods](/react/docs/cookbook/component-specs.html) for the one that suits your needs.

-### Discussion
-`componentWillReceiveProps` often handles the logic of comparing with the old props and acting upon changes; not triggering it at mounting (where there are no old props) helps in defining what the method does.
+The reason for that is because `componentWillReceiveProps` often handles the logic of comparing with the old props and acting upon changes; not triggering it at mounting (where there are no old props) helps in defining what the method does.